asokolsky/asokolsky.github.io/hardware/exi/index.md

 # exi

 Used to be an HTPC with GPU for gaming and playing with k8s and, maybe, frigate.
-Nowadays - video editing workstation.
+Now it is a video editing workstation.

 ## Hardware